To enjoy the full Mail & Guardian online experience: please upgrade your browser

 This week, in light of the leaking of her draft provisional report into spending at Nkandla, public protector Thuli Madonsela said such leaks were illegal and unethical in terms of the Public Protector Act.

-The police initially declined to open a docket, but Sekunjalo said they later reviewed this decision.
-But the police told Independent Newspapers that the matter was a civil, not a criminal one.
+The police initially declined to open a docket, but Sekunjalo said they later reviewed this decision. police told Independent Newspapers that the matter was a civil, not a criminal one.

 Said Sekunjalo: "The article referred to a confidential draft provisional report which was circulated to affected parties in terms of section 7 of the Public Protector Act.
 The public protector made it clear that her draft provisional report was confidential, may not be disseminated, and was meant only for comment by the affected parties and not for the public.